 It's surprisingly common to find different types of animals being herded along the remote road.

 Losar village is the first inhabited village in the Spiti Valley, on the way to the main town of Kaza.
-It's located at an altitude of 4,085 meters above sea level.
+It's located at an altitude of 4,085 meters (13,400 feet) above sea level.